-Our immigration lawyers and immigration solicitors provide advisory, audit and litigation services to both businesses and individuals.
+Our lawyers and solicitors provide advisory, audit and litigation services to both businesses and individuals.

-We strive to be the leading UK immigration law firm by providing expert, strategic and client focused advice.
-Our team of immigration lawyers are unique in not only being experts in both corporate and personal immigration law, but also leaders in immigration litigation.
+We strive to be the leading UK human rights and immigration law firm by providing expert, strategic and client focused advice.
+Our team of lawyers are unique in not only being experts in both corporate and personal immigration law, but also leaders in immigration litigation and in human rights.

 Our clients are drawn from a diverse range of backgrounds and sectors.
 The include multinational corporations, SMEs, start-up companies, law firms, banks, wealth managers, High Net-Worth individuals, celebrities, dignitaries, families and individuals.